 The patient used the expression "I am" in a very arbitrary way.
 Sometimes it meant "it belongs to me" or "it is proper for me"; sometimes it means "I should have."
-This is seen from the following analysis:
+This is seen from the following analysis :

 "I am the master-key."
-Analysis: The master-key is the key that opens all the doors of the asylum.
+Analysis : The master-key is the key that opens all the doors of the asylum.
 Properly, according to all rights, the patient should long since have obtained this key for she has been for many years "the proprietress of the Burghölzli Asylum."
 She expresses this reflection very much simplified in the sentence, "I am the master-key."

-The chief content of her delusions is concentrated in the following words:-
+The chief content of her delusions is concentrated in the following words :--- lot.

-"I am the monoply."
-Analysis: The patient means the bank-note monoply, which has belonged to her for some time.
-She believes that she possesses the monopoly of the entire bank notes of the world, thus creating enormous riches for herself, in compensation for the poverty and lowliness of her lot.
 Her parents died early; hence she is the Queen of the Orphans.
 Her parents lived and died in great poverty.
 Her blessings are extended to them also, the dreamlike delusions of the patient benefit them in many ways.
 She says textually: "My parents are clothed by me, my sorely-tried mother, full of sorrow-I sat with her at table-covered in white with superfluity."